-In the FNP program, students must complete a minimum of 612 precepted direct patient care clinical hours.
+In the FNP program, students must complete a minimum of 750 precepted direct patient care clinical hours.
 Clinical hours are to be completed in a primary care site, such as with a family practice or internal medicine physician or master's prepared Family Nurse Practitioner.
-Of these hours, 306 hours must be completed in an underserved site.
+Of these hours, 350 hours must be completed in an underserved site.
 If you are unsure whether a site is underserved or not, please check with the program clinical coordinator.
-Students must have a minimum of 40 hours (to maximum of 60 hours) caring for pediatric patients, and a minimum of 60 hours (to maximum of 80 hours) in women's health in the primary care setting.
+Students must have a minimum of 60 hours caring for pediatric patients, and a minimum of 80 hours in women's health in the primary care setting.
 Every effort will be made to assist students in completion of clinical hours in the assigned course including rotations to other providers such as urgent care, podiatry, dermatology, sports medicine.
 However, if this is not feasible, the students will take an "Incomplete" for that course.
 The students-will be expected to complete the practicum hours in the enrolled course before they can begin logging hours for the next practicum course.

-The "Incomplete" grade does not affect student's grades or GPAs in anyway.
+The "Incomplete" grade does not affect student's grades or GPAs in any way.
 Once the hours are completed, the "Incomplete" grade will be replaced with the final earned course grade.

 Post-Graduate Certificate students are students who have already earned a master's degree in nursing and may apply to the post-master's option of family nurse practitioner.
-Prior to admission, the applicant must meet with the graduate program coordinator who will review prior coursework including transcripts, course descriptions, objectives, and assignments; perform a gap analysis; and develop an individualized program for each student.
+Prior to admission, the applicant must meet with the Graduate Program Coordinator who will review prior coursework including transcripts, course descriptions, objectives, and assignments; perform a gap analysis and develop an individualized program for each student.
 This is not a separately constructed program and has no unique courses.
 Post-master's certificate students take all classes with the MSN FNP students.
 Students seeking a post-master's certificate may be exempt from some coursework and have a shorter program.
-All post-master's students must complete minimum practicum hours in their chosen option.
+Any course works completed more than five years may not be credited.
+All post-master's students must complete minimum practicum hours required in their chosen option.

 Students in this option do not need to apply to the University, however, must apply and be accepted to the graduate nursing program.
-Students are admitted through the Open University Program, which is a function of the Division of Continuing and Global Education
+Students are admitted through the Open University Program, which is a function of the Division of Continuing and Global Education (Extension).

-(Extension).
 This mechanism permits students who are not admitted to the University to take University classes, allowing students with a prior MSN to take MSN-level courses.
-There is no degree declaration on the transcript for post-master's students and therefore the student must first achieve national certification then apply for licensure by the California BRN.
+There is no degree declaration on the transcript for post-master's students.
+Therefore, the student must first achieve national certification then apply for licensure by the California BRN upon program completion.